 In retrospect, The Little Cinema Movement seems to have been destined to engage in a rearguard action against the incursion of what must have seemed the vulgar aesthetic tastes represented by the mass-appeal talkies.
 Early literature describing The Little alludes to the physical layout, atmosphere, and programs as exuding elegance, refinement, intelligence, and repose as an antidote to the helter-skelter pace of the Roaring Twenties.

-By early 1931, Albert A. Fenvyssey, considered Rochester's leading theatrical expert, was approached to assist in establishing the theater's role in the local community.
-Fenvyssey persuaded the owners, Mr. and Mrs. Francis Kirk Remington, to turn the theater over to his daughter, Florence Fenvyssey Belinson, and son-in-law Ben Belinson.
+By early 1931, Albert A. Fenyvessy, considered Rochester's leading theatrical expert, was approached to assist in establishing the theater's role in the local community.
+Fenyvessy persuaded the owners, Mr. and Mrs. Francis Kirk Remington, to turn the theater over to his daughter, Florence Fenyvessy Belinson, and son-in-law Ben Belinson.
 The Belinsons were instrumental in guiding The Little's transition from a venue of exclusively silent films.